 Nephrology Fellowship (Arizona)

-The Nephrology Fellowship at Mayo Clinic in Arizona offers a well-balanced training opportunity founded on the three Mayo shields: clinical practice, research and education.
+The Nephrology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, offers a well-balanced training opportunity founded on the three Mayo shields: clinical practice, research and education.

 This is a two-year clinical fellowship that provides an excellent curriculum to maximize clinical experience and ample opportunities for clinical research and resident education.
 Dedicated elective time is customized to meet individual career goals.

-As a nephrology fellow at Mayo Clinic in Arizona, you work closely with highly experienced and well-trained academic faculty.
-Additional training opportunities in critical care medicine and kidney transplantation also are available at Mayo Clinic in Arizona.
+As a nephrology fellow at Mayo Clinic's campus in Arizona, you work closely with highly experienced and well-trained academic faculty.
+Additional training opportunities in critical care medicine and kidney transplantation also are available.

-The Nephrology Fellowship at Mayo Clinic in Arizona fulfills the requirements for subspecialty training in nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Medical Education.
+The Nephrology Fellowship fulfills the requirements for subspecialty training in nephrology as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of the Nephrology Fellowship.

-The Nephrology Fellowship at Mayo Clinic in Arizona began in July 2013.
+The Nephrology Fellowship at Mayo Clinic's campus in Arizona began in July 2013.
 One fellow is admitted to the program each year.